swaroopar/Technology-HuaweiCloud/docs/data-spaces-on-huawei-cloud.md

 # Data Spaces in HUAWEI CLOUD

 ## Need for Data Spaces
-The unprecedented growth of digital economy in the past decade has to lead to many new data technologies such as big data, data lakes, data mining, data analysis, business intelligence and many more.
+The unprecedented growth of digital economy in the past decade has lead to many new data technologies such as big data, data lakes, data mining, data analysis, business intelligence and many more.
 These aimed at ingesting vast amounts of complex data and generate tangible information out of it.
 Data is also the foundational building block of AI and ML.

-All such data processing and consumption techniques were applied mostly on datasets which were centrally hosted and consumed mostly by the sole owners of the data.
-But with data becoming the new currency and asset, the organizations who own data can increase its value only by sharing them across organizations, sectors, domains, borders, etc.
+All such data processing and consumption techniques are applied mostly on datasets which were centrally hosted and consumed mostly by the sole owners of the data.
+But with data becoming the new currency and an asset with great value, the organizations who own data can increase its value only by sharing them across organizations, sectors, domains and borders.

 This has lead to the emergence of **data spaces** ecosystem which aims at building frameworks for decentralized data sharing with the highest level of security, trust, governance and control.

 ## Complexities of Data Spaces

-Even though the business value a data space brings is great, implementing such a data exchange platform is extremely challenging due to complexities at multiple levels.
+Even though the business value that a data space brings is immense, implementing such a data exchange platform is extremely challenging due to complexities at multiple levels.

 Some major complexities worth mentioning are legal (such as data sovereignty, data protection, etc.), system interoperability, access controls, data quality, agreements between parties and highly available and scalable